microsoft/react-native-windows/packages/@react-native-windows/codegen/Document.md

 ### REACT_FUNCTION

-`REACT_FUNCTION` defines a JavaScript implemented function. after a TurboModule is loaded, the attached field will be initialized with a value, calling this field executes some code registered in JavaScript.
+`REACT_FUNCTION` defines a JavaScript implemented function.
+After a TurboModule is loaded, the applied field will be initialized with a value, calling this field executes some code registered in JavaScript.

 The syntax of `REACT_FUNCTION` is `REACT_FUNCTION(field, [optional]functionName, [optional]moduleName)`.